gentoo-mirror/flewkey-overlay/README.txt

 flewkey-overlay

-A personal Gentoo overlay for flewkey, with miscellaneous packages.
+A personal Gentoo overlay for flewkey with miscellaneous packages.

 Q: How do I install this overlay?
 A: https://wiki.gentoo.org/wiki/Eselect/Repository